Data-Priest/altschool-exam-final/README.md

 # altschool-exam-final

-I hope this works perfectly cuz i don see shege tire.
+I hope it works perfectly this time, cuz i don see shege tire.